nessrine80/eks_project/Readme.md

+# 🚀 LLM-on-AWS Project

+This project deploys a backend application using GitHub Actions CI/CD pipelines, Docker, Kubernetes, and Terraform on AWS.
+The pipelines handle building, pushing, deploying, and destroying infrastructure and application resources automatically.

+---

-# ⚙️ Initial Terraform Backend Setup
+## ⚙️ Initial Terraform Backend Setup

 Before doing anything else in this project, you must first create your Terraform S3 backend and DynamoDB lock table using the script below.

-Save and run this script to provision your remote backend infrastructure:

 ```bash
 #!/bin/bash